swetabehera/chat_app/README.md

 # Chat-Tastic (Chat App)

-Built as a part of learning TypeScript concepts, it is a chat application with rooms.
+A full-stack web app that enables realtime chat feature for the users along with creation of separate chat rooms.
+It is built as a part of learning TypeScript concepts

 ## Features :
 - Create usernames to chat
 - Create chat rooms
-- Send messages
-- Receive messages
+- Send/Receive messages
+- Show notification when a new message arrives.

 ## Tech Stack :
 - TypeScript
-- CSS (BootStrap)
 - Node.js
+- Express.js
-- ExpressJS
+- Socket.IO
 - React.js
-- React hooks
+- Next.js

 ## Screenshots: